aguadecoco1301/handler/README.md

 Then, if you need input code in index.js, just put in extra.js.

 # app.lang
-The module reply return a text in a selected language, reffered by guild.
+The function lang return a text in a selected language, reffered by guild.
 The functionaly is easy:
 ```
 app.lang({
 	en: "Hi world!",
 	es: "Hola mundo!"
-}, message)
+})
 # output:
 # "Hi world!"
 # or:
 # "Hola mundo!"
 ```

-Change the default language in config.js, or running by ```node . --lang="LANG"```
+Change the default language in config.js.
+If you run `node . --lang="LANG"` all guilds languages changes to the input

 # app.log